vhodges/flexstatus/README.md

 flexstatus is a status bar generator to use with programs like Dzen2 or lemonbar.

 So why yet another program to generate status updates?
 I originally started with yabar (which I really like) but it seems to pick random y locations and so is not usable for me.
-My intent is to replace my shellscript - https://github.com/vhodges/dotfiles/blob/master/utils/bin/panel.sh - since I hate that it can take upto a second to reflect the proper workspace name.
+My intent is to replace my panel.sh shellscript since I hate that it can take upto a second to reflect the proper workspace name.

 ## Features